Fox & Roach, REALTORS®

 Buying a home is a significant and typically infrequent purchase, which by definition makes every sale meaningful for the brokerage firm.
 Storti expounds, "Unlike e-commerce where people do repeat business, our industry is more akin to the auto marketplace.
 People decide they want to do something and dive into the market, get intensely involved for some period of time, complete a transaction, and then back out for a number of years."
 In today’s digital world, that intensive research phase tends to start with online local search, and for the housing industry, one customer finding inaccurate data online means potentially thousands of dollars in sales immediately lost.

 Michelle Todisco, Communications Specialist, explains, "People go to Google and search for ‘homes in [an area],’ and we need for that area’s office to pop up.
-We have run into trouble in the past when agents create Google Business Pages that overpower the office pages.
+We have run into trouble in the past when agents create Google My Business Pages that overpower the office pages.
 If you searched an area you might find one particular agent instead of the office page coming up!
 When you have 4,500 agents, most of them in competition, that becomes an issue."

 Yext Provides a Comprehensive Yet Simple Solution

-Rajeev Sajja, Vice President of Digital Operations, was with Storti when they first discovered the impact a location management platform like Yext could have on the business.
+Rajeev Sajja, Vice President of Digital Operations, was with Storti when they first discovered the impact a digital knowledge management platform like Yext could have on the business.
 "Steve and I were at a conference," he recalls, "when it was obvious we needed a digital footprint, almost like putting the Yellow Pages online for our company.
 We needed something we could use to manage all our 65 offices.
 Someone in our industry suggested Yext to us, and we met with one of your folks right there at the conference.
 That is when the partnership began."

-"Rajeev and I initially talked to Yext because we had a lot of disorganized and inaccurate information out there, on a variety of different location search sites.
+"Rajeev and I initially talked to Yext because we had a lot of disorganized and inaccurate information out there, on a variety of different search sites.
 We wanted to be able to have some sort of centralized control," elaborates Storti.
 "We are a product of many mergers and acquisitions, so there were many duplicate listings for our locations.
 Years ago, when printed Yellow Pages were the system of record, we discovered that agents would occasionally acquire an 800 number and place a Yellow Pages ad, acting as if they were the local office for our company.
 We had tried to eliminate duplications and clean that ‘stuff’ up ourselves.
 But when everything went online, a lot of that wrong information got transferred.
 The information was contradictory, which wasn’t good for our business."